rrooggiieerr/xyscreens.py/README.md

 `python3 -m xyscreens <serial port> <address> down <duration> --debug`

-## Support my work
+## Contribution and appreciation

 Do you enjoy using this Python library?
+You can contribute or show your appreciation, in the following ways.

+### Contribute your projector screen brand and model

+Is your projector screen supported by this Python library but not listed under *Supported projector screens and lifts*?
+Let me know your projector screen brand and model so I can improve the overview of supported projector screens and lifts.

+### Star this GitHub page
+Help other projector screen users find this Python library by starring this GitHub page.
+Click ⭐ Star on the top right of the GitHub page.

+### Support my work

-Then consider supporting my work using one of the following platforms, your donation is greatly appreciated and keeps me motivated:
+Please consider supporting my work through one of the following platforms.
+Your contribution is greatly appreciated and keeps me motivated:

 [![GitHub Sponsors][github-shield]][github]
 [![PayPal][paypal-shield]][paypal]
 [![BuyMeCoffee][buymecoffee-shield]][buymecoffee]
 [![Patreon][patreon-shield]][patreon]

-## Hire me
+### Hire me

 If you're in need for a freelance Python developer for your project please contact me, you can find my email address on [my GitHub profile](https://github.com/rrooggiieerr).